anantborad/objectdetection/README.md

 ## Step 2: Install Requirements
 You should now be in the library folder on your terminal.
 In the library, I have created a shell script that will install everything for you.

+In order to run it, however, you first have to install the [Chocolatey Software](https://chocolatey.org/install).
+Open the website and follow all of the instructions on it to install it onto your computer.
+The website should have instructions for different operating systems.
+If not, [email me](mailto:anant.borad@academicsplus.org).

 Run the following line:
 ```zsh
 bash ./get_pi_requirements.sh
 ```

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+# Usage

 ## License